xpack/xsvd-js/README.md

 - none.

-To manually fix the compliance with the style guide (where possible):
+To manually fix compliance with the style guide (where possible):

 ```
 $ npm run fix